maxarndt/docusaurus-v2-broken-mdx-demo/README.md

 # MDX does not render correctly

-This is a demo for the issue facebook/docusaurus#2402.
+This is a demo for the issue facebook/docusaurus#2402

 ## Steps to reproduce

-1. `git clone git clone git@github.com:maxarndt/docusaurus-v2-broken-mdx-demo.git`
+1. `git clone git@github.com:maxarndt/docusaurus-v2-broken-mdx-demo.git`
 1. `cd docusaurus-v2-broken-mdx-demo`
 1. `nmp install`
 1. `npm start`